sagemath/trac_to_gh/Issue 9508.md

 # Issue 9508: ATLAS is not building shared libraries properly on Solaris 10 and OpenSolaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9508

 Original creator: drkirkby